 Investment advisory fee revenue is earned from services provided by the Adviser Subsidiary to the Existing Gladstone Funds pursuant to the terms of an investment advisory agreement that exists between the Adviser Subsidiary and each of the Existing Gladstone Funds (each, an "Advisory Agreement").
-Investment advisory fee revenue is recognized as the advisory services are provided, and any unpaid amounts are classified as accounts receivable, related party.
-The Company had investment advisory fee receivables of \$2,977,965 and \$2,500,919 at June 30, 2021 and 2020, respectively.
-Refer to Note 6 for further details on the terms of the Advisory Agreements.
+Investment advisory fee revenue is recognized as the advisory services are provided, and any unpaid amounts are classified as Accounts receivable, related parties on the consolidated balance sheets.
+The Company had investment advisory fee receivables of \$4,428,249 and \$2,977,965 at June 30, 2022 and 2021, respectively.
+Refer to Note 8 for further details on the terms of the Advisory Agreements.

 Certain of Capital's and Investment's portfolios of loan investments are held in their respective wholly-owned subsidiaries, Gladstone Business Loan, LLC ("Business Loan") in the case of Capital, and Gladstone Business Investment, LLC ("Business Investment") in the case of Investment.
 Loan servicing fees represent additional amounts earned by the Adviser Subsidiary for acting as the servicer pursuant to the terms of the line of credit agreements between Business Loan and its creditor banks and Business Investment and its creditor banks.
 Since Capital and Investment own these loans indirectly (through their 100% ownership of Business Loan and Business Investment, respectively), all loan-servicing fees earned by the Adviser Subsidiary are credited directly against the investment advisory fees otherwise due and payable to the Adviser Subsidiary by Capital and Investment.
-Loan servicing fee revenue is recognized when it is earned, and any unpaid amounts are classified as accounts receivable, related party.
-The Company had loan servicing fee receivables of \$720,561 and \$729,163 at June 30, 2021 and 2020, respectively.
+Loan servicing fee revenue is recognized when it is earned, and any unpaid amounts are classified as Accounts receivable, related parties on the consolidated balance sheets.
+The Company had loan servicing fee receivables of \$811,660 and \$720,561 at June 30, 2022 and 2021, respectively.

 Incentive fees are earned by the Adviser Subsidiary pursuant to a given Advisory Agreement when an Existing Gladstone Fund meets certain income or realized capital gains thresholds.
-Refer to Note 6 for further details on the terms of the Advisory Agreements.
+Refer to Note 8 for further details on the terms of the Advisory Agreements.